Ofredy/Indoor-Drone-Particle-Filter/README.md

 This project was developed as a focused effort to **get up to speed with particle filters** and then **apply them to a practical indoor localization problem** that I have worked with in the past.

 It builds on my previous work with extended Kalman filters for state estimation, such as in the **Mars Rover 3D Tracker** project (see: https://github.com/Ofredy/Mars-Rover-3D-Tracker), where an EKF was used to estimate rover position in 3D space.
-That experience with probabilistic state estimation helped inform the design and evaluation of the particle filter approach used here.
+That experience with that problem helped inform the design and evaluation of the particle filter approach used here.

 The core objective was to investigate whether a particle filter could be used to **reduce beacon dependency** for indoor drone state estimation by exploiting:
 - known indoor geometry